tylercamp/palcalc/PalCalc.Solver/README.md

 need to be explored.
 A **frontier delta** records the candidates added and removed by one simplification pass.

-## Essential vocabulary
+## Terms

 ### Candidates and effective properties

-A **candidate** is an owned, wild, bred, composite, or surgery-based Pal that can appear in a breeding path.
+A **candidate** is an owned, wild, bred, composite, or surgery-based Pal discovered by the solver's breeding processes.

 Candidates are grouped by the **effective properties** that affect future breeding for the current target: